 Dr. Lynne Schrum

 Dr. Lynne Schrum is the past president of the International Society for Technology in Education (ISTE) and has just finished a ten-year stint as editor of the Journal of Research on Technology in Education (JRTE).
 She is the Dean of the College of Human Resources and Education at West Virginia University, and also works with the US Department of Education on a program that provides grants to support innovative educational reform projects that can serve as national models for reform.
-She has written and edited nine books and numerous articles, including Evidence-Based Strategies for Leading 21st Century Schools and Leading 21st Century Schools: Harnessing Technology for Engagement and Achievement.
+She has written and edited ten books and numerous articles, including Evidence-Based Strategies for Leading 21st Century Schools and Leading 21st Century Schools: Harnessing Technology for Engagement and Achievement.

+Her most recent book, Learning Supercharged: Digital Age Strategies and Insights from the EdTech Frontier features THS as a model school.
 Dr. Schrum feels that “the students at The Harbour School have opportunities to gain an exemplary educational experience.
 The philosophy, global perspectives and high standards are models.
 The school is designed to promote 21st Century citizens by blending technology, core competencies, and the arts.”

 What Ms. Parker appreciates most about THS is that it encourages children to “find their voice”, through the Oracy to Literacy storytelling and Junior Great Books programs that begin at age four and continue through 8th grade.
 “Whether or not these children go on to perform in the arts, the fact that they can confidently, eloquently and logically express themselves is something that is extremely valuable for their futures.
 This school is unique in that it values this ability and encourages it throughout the curriculum, and I am proud to be able to assist in this project.”

 Dr. Kirsten Refsing